 4 Steps to Understanding the ROI of Your Newsletter

-Many businesses spend hours upon hours of blood, sweat and tears on their newsletters (I speak from first-hand bloodletting, sweating, crybaby experience).
+Many businesses spend hours upon hours of blood, sweat, and tears on their newsletters (I speak from first-hand bloodletting, sweating, crybaby experience).
 But what many businesses may not be doing on a regular basis is tracking and measuring their newsletter efforts, to ensure they get the most out of what they put into it.
-A newsletter should have a clearly defined purpose, goals and metrics, to ensure that all those efforts work for your business, not against it.
-If you’re looking for some insight into how to get a handle on your newsletter ROI and its metrics, read on, because that’s what we’re here to talk about today.
+A newsletter should have a clearly defined purpose, goals, and metrics, to ensure that all those efforts work for your business and not against it.
+If you’re looking for some insight into how to get a handle on your newsletter ROI and its metrics, then read on, because that’s exactly what we’re here to talk about today.

 Step 1: Understand Basic Metrics of Email Marketing